-C.J.
-Fiedorowicz was forced retire due to concussions and Ryan Griffin also dealt with them in 2017.
+- Tight End: C.J.
+Fiedorowicz was forced retire due to concussions, and Ryan Griffin also dealt with them in 2017.
 A healthy tight end is needed for Bill O'Brien's offense.

-Johnathan Joseph is nearing the end of his career and Kevin Johnson has been disappointing.
+- Defensive Back: Johnathan Joseph is nearing the end of his career, and Kevin Johnson has been disappointing.
 The secondary needs young bodies that can cover consistently.

 Justin Reid Highlights

 What to Expect